Holy Rus

-Some 30 years after the downfall of communism, the photographer reveals the bittersweet side of a post-Soviet world riddled with paradoxes: oscillating between hypermodernity and folk traditions, disproportionate wealth and extreme poverty, kitsch and classicism, religiosity and consumerism.
+Some thirty years after the collapse of communism, Vladislav Semenov portrays the bittersweet reality of a post-Soviet world steeped in contradictions — a landscape oscillating between hypermodernity and folk tradition, opulence and destitution, kitsch and classicism, faith and consumerism.

 All proceeds from the book sale will be donated to Nochlezhka that supports homeless people in Russia.